Rodeobe/bruxism/index.md

 ### Psychology
 Bruxism is often associated with stress, with specifically emotional stress and anxiety to be the main triggering factor.
 To avoid bruxism, these causes must be dealt with.
 - General stress reduction techniques, eg. meditation or mindfulness
 - Biodynamic devices.
 Tools that monitor bruxism behaviour and inform the user about it, eg. using vibrations or a smartphone app.
-Examples of biodynamic devides are Jawsaver (in the form of smart earbuds), Grindcare (with a specific device), Jawsense, [bytesense](https://www.bytesense.us/) and others.
+Examples of biodynamic devides are Jawsaver (in the form of smart earbuds), Grindcare (with a specific device), Jawsense, [bytesense](https://www.bytesense.us/), BiteStrip and others.
 - Faceformer, a functional, neurophysiological training program against bruxism.
 - GrindAlert